THE INQUISITOR

 Dried, thick, sticky black-red fluid from every man lined up some few feet away from the lad.

 Men whose faces were deeply creased with age, their hair either missing or white like snow, reaching to their waists.
-Battered, mutilated, skeletal bodies covered with tattered clothes, their bony feet bare and dirty.

-These men were aged, some more than a hundred years old.
-Most were afflicted with sickness, their internal organs shattered by cancer.
-A few were torn by wounds inflicted by others, or by themselves, their body parts shot by bullets, cut by knives, or stricken by a weapon of some kind.
-Some were without eyes, or nose, or limbs, or intestines.
+A few were torn by wounds inflicted by others, or by themselves, their body parts shot by bullets, cut by knives, or stricken by a weapon of any kind.

+And one, without a head.
+He clasped my arm, for I had been his guide and companion all these years.
+We were inseparable.
 His severed neck was covered with layers upon layers of cloth over a thick hood, a pitiful version of his head which was snuggled inside the shabby knapsack he wore hanging on his chest.

 In the olden days, we would have been called zombies.
 The walking dead.
 The breathing corpses.